-University of Huddersfield Repository Zhang, Yufan A holistic view of healthcare buildings and its impact on occupant's wellbeing Original Citation Zhang, Yufan (2016) A holistic view of healthcare buildings and its impact on occupant's wellbeing.
-In: Managing Complex Social Housing Urban Redevelopment Projects through Improved Project Management and Value Generation.
-Book of Abstracts.British Council Researcher Links Workshop.
-University of Huddersfield Press, Federal University of Rio Grande do Sul, Brazil, pp. 37-38.
-ISBN 978-1-86218-137-3 This version is available at http://eprints.hud.ac.uk/id/eprint/29831/ The University Repository is a digital collection of the research output of the University, available on Open Access.
+University of Huddersfield Repository Tzortzopoulos, Patricia, Zhang, Yufan and Formoso, Carlos Torres Managing Complex Social Housing Urban Redevelopment Projects through Improved Project Management and Value Generation.
+Book of Abstracts Original Citation Tzortzopoulos, Patricia, Zhang, Yufan and Formoso, Carlos Torres (2016) Managing Complex Social Housing Urban Redevelopment Projects through Improved Project Management and Value Generation.
+Book of Abstracts.
+University of Huddersfield Press.
+ISBN 978-1-86218-137-3 This version is available at http://eprints.hud.ac.uk/id/eprint/30073/ The University Repository is a digital collection of the research output of the University, available on Open Access.
 Copyright and Moral Rights for the items on this site are retained by the individual author and/or other copyright owners.
 Users may access full items free of charge; copies of full text items generally can be reproduced, displayed or performed and given to third parties in any format or medium for personal research or study, educational or not-for-profit purposes without prior permission or charge, provided: - The authors, title and full bibliographic details is credited in any copy; - A hyperlink and/or URL is included for the original metadata page; and - The content is not changed in any way.